ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-01-Investigating-Firefox.md

 })(window, document, 'script', 'https://www.google-analytics.com/analytics.js', 'ga');
 ```

 This loads an analytics javascript, which can collect the IP Addresses, user agents, page views, user engagement (time spent/website, interactions,) events (button clicks, video views) and referral sources of users.
+There is no option to opt-out of this, or even an indication that such information collection is ongoing.
+This extensions appears to violate most of the recommended extension rules.

 #  PocketTube: Youtube Subscription Manager [Version 15.6.4] - 17,000 users